Balive13/SD_MSA/README.md

-# Automated Identification of Security Discussions in Microservices Systems
+# The Usefulness of a Security Discussions Detection Tool for Microservices Systems

 **Problem Statement**: Problem Statement: Our research shows that security decisions in microservices systems are often not well informed.
 This can stem from different factors.
 For example, there is a knowledge gap among practitioners and organizations in designing and implementing a secure microservices system.
 Also, there is a lot of confusion in the industry about the potential security capabilities of technologies and tools used in the development of microservices systems and the best practices to configure them for security purposes and address their security vulnerabilities.